dotnet/msbuild/documentation/Logging-behaviour.md

 For more information on custom messages please reference the Microsoft Learn page for the MSBuild [Message](https://learn.microsoft.com/visualstudio/msbuild/message-task) Task.

 ### Terminal logger
-Terminal logger is a new feature which improves the console experience.
+Terminal logger is a new feature which improves the console experience for end users by focusing the output on the diagnostics raised from a build for each project.
+It also allows users to see at-a-glance information about how the engine is building their projects at any time.
+It is opinionated and explicitly hides some build messages and output to deliver a more streamlined end-user experience.
+Users that need more detailed output should use the [console logger](#console-logger) or a [binary log](#binary-logger-build-logger) along with the [Structured Log Viewer](https://msbuildlog.com/) to drive their investigations.
 For more information on how the terminal logger behaves see the [dotnet build options](https://learn.microsoft.com/dotnet/core/tools/dotnet-build#options) under `-tl`.

 To specify verbosity the `-verbosity` flag or `/tlp:verbosity={verbosity level}`